The Role of Transition Spaces: How Thresholds, Openings, and Passageways Define Home Flow

 Beam integration Reinforce zone boundary Structural clarity

-Sightline framing Guide movement Controlled flow
+Sightline framing Guide movement Controlled Flow

 These variables must be resolved during early space planning.